domRiddle/ASF/Logging.md

 When you launch ASF with `NLog.config` similar to above, `MyBot` will start messaging `76561198006963719` Steam user with all usual ASF log messages.
 Keep in mind that `MyBot` must be connected in order to send messages, so all initial ASF messages that happened before our bot could connect to Steam network, won't be forwarded.

-Of course, `SteamTarget` has all typical functions that you could expect from generic `TargetWithLayout`, so you can use it in conjuction with e.g. custom layouts, names or advanced logging rules.
+Of course, `SteamTarget` has all typical functions that you could expect from generic `TargetWithLayout`, so you can use it in conjunction with e.g. custom layouts, names or advanced logging rules.
 The example above is only the most basic one.

 ---